 Rukhsana is a playwright, writer and translator.
-Stage plays include: Song for a Sanctuary, Gatekeeper’s Wife, River on Fire, Mistaken: Annie Besant in India, Letting Go and From Kabul to Kunduz.
+Stage plays include: Song for a Sanctuary, Gatekeeper’s Wife, River on Fire, Mistaken: Annie Besant in India and Letting Go.

 Screenplays: Cassandra and the Viaduct (BBC).
-Amal’s Story (RC Films) and Nadeem Aslam’s Maps for Lost Lovers, (adaptation UK FC/Keel Films) Podcast: Trial by Fire (Historic Royal Palaces’ Outliers series)
+Amal’s Story (RC Films) and Nadeem Aslam’s Maps for Lost Lovers, (adaptation UK FC/Keel Films) Podcast: Trial by Fire (was commissioned by Historic Royal Palaces)

 Fiction: Her first novel: The Hope Chest (Virago) and her anthology: The Gatekeeper’s Wife (ILQA) are both highly regarded.

 Her short stories have appeared in anthologies around the world.

 Translations: We Sinful Women: contemporary Urdu feminist poetry (The Women’s Press) The One who did not Ask, a novel by Altaf Fatima (Heinemann).

 Awards: River on Fire Finalist, Susan Smith Blackburn International Award Wide Sargasso Sea Finalist, Writers Guild Award for Best Radio Adaptation Song for a Sanctuary Finalist CRE Award, best original radio drama plus nomination Susan Smith Blackburn International Award